keikai/doc/dev-ref/Cell_Style_and_Format.md

 ## Using `Range` API

-Althought the utility class
-(<javadoc directory="keikai">io.keikai.api.CellOperationUtil</javadoc>)
-provides convenience, but it doesn't provide complete API to change all properties for a style.
+Althought the utility class (`io.keikai.api.CellOperationUtil`)provides convenience, but it doesn't provide complete API to change all properties for a style.
 Sometimes you still need to use `Range` API.

 Steps to change the style of a range: